 VWB/VSF was founded in 2005 to facilitate volunteer work by Canadian veterinarians in developing countries around the world.
 Since that time volunteers have played an important role in VWB/VSF's work.
 And while the majority of volunteers continue to be veterinarians and vet students, the range of skills has expanded to include food safety specialists, animal and human nutritionists, community developers, community health specialists, and others.

 In 2015, VWB/VSF launched a new program that substantially increased its capacity to send volunteers overseas.
 Volunteers for Healthy Animals and Healthy Communities will involve more than 100 volunteer placements in Africa and Asia over a five year period.
-The program will be looking for veterinarians, veterinary technologists, animal and human nutritionists, professors of veterinary medicine, veterinary clinic managers, rural development specialists, business development advisors, monitoring and evaluation and gender specialists and others.
-Placements may be as short as 2 weeks or as long as 2 years, depending on the position.
-Volunteers will receive a stipend which covers living costs overseas, and they will be asked to undertake some modest fundraising, both to offset program costs and to share the VWB/VSF story with family, friends and colleagues.
+The program will be looking for veterinarians, veterinary technologists, animal and human nutritionists, professors of veterinary medicine, veterinary clinic managers, rural development specialists, business development advisors, monitoring and evaluation, gender specialists and others.
+Placements may be as short as 3 weeks or as long as 2 years, depending on the position.

 Positions are opened to Canadian citizens and Canadian permanent residents.